0immi/DRL-submit-2021/README.md

 Autonomous Driving based on DQN

-1. Run the main file
+1. How to run the main file
    python ./main.py

-2.Dependencies
+2. Dependencies
 - Ubuntu 18.04
 - PyTorch
 - pygame